Ares-Developers/Ares-docs/bugfixes/type2/occupiersalwaystrained.rst

-.. index:: Veterancy; Occupiers with Trainable=no are no longer trained.
+.. index:: Veterancy; Occupiers with Trainable=no are no longer trained

 ===============================================================
 Occupiers are always trained even if :captiontag:`Trainable=no`